juwyang/UMCO/docs/index.md

 <figure>
   <img src="assets/images/CompFlow.jpg" alt="Modeling Framework" style="max-width: 100%; height: auto;">
   <figcaption>Figure 1: Computational Flow.
-This diagram illustrates our model's computational process for a three-theme market (Demand, Supply, and Weather).
+This diagram illustrates our model's computational process for a four-theme market (Demand, Supply, Weather and Currency).
 A filter window of size 4 processes the theme-specific information increment time-series.
 Activated theme is colored in orange and inactive theme is in white.
 A theme score is calculated for each theme after the filtering process.
 The next return is sampled from a mixture model of previous theme scores.</figcaption>
 </figure>

 Themes and Theme scores.